abebars/abebars.io/docs/index.md

 ## Hi, I'm Ahmed

-I'm a software engineer with more than 8 years of experience in backend development and system architecture.
-I'm working as Staff Software Engineer for __The New York Times__, developing products for the Customer Care organization.
+I'm a software engineer with more than 10 years of experience in backend development, system architecture, and cloud management.
+I'm currently working as Staff Software Engineer for __The New York Times__, where I am responsible for painting the infrastructure and the cloud operations.
+In my spare time, I enjoy scuba diving and spending time with my family.

 ---
 ## Tech Stack